 You can see that the piston rod that extends outside the cylinder is actually moved by a piston head inside the cylinder.
 There is fluid on both sides of this piston head, fed by two different hoses.
 If the force is greater on the blue side, the piston will move to the left, and if it is greater on the orange side, the piston will move to the right.
 So all you have to do to change the direction of force is stop pumping oil to one side and start pumping it to the other.
 This sort of piston cylinder is commonly called a hydraulic ram.

 A backhoe loader uses something called a spool valve to direct oil to either side of a ram.
-In the animation below, you can see the basic design of this sort of hydraulic system.
 The spool valve system lets the backhoe move pistons in two directions.

 The pump takes oil from a tank and pumps it through a hose to the spool valve.
 When the operator moves the controls to change the direction of the backhoe, the spool valve changes its configuration so that the high-pressure oil goes to the other side of the ram.
 As the high-pressure oil pushes on one side, the low-pressure oil is forced through a different hose, back to the oil tank.

 The operator manipulates this valve block with joysticks in the backhoe cab.
 In some backhoes, control sticks are directly attached to different spool valves, acting as a lever to move the spool directly.

 In other backhoes, the joysticks operate hydraulic pistons that control the movement of the spool valves.
 When you move the joystick in a certain direction, it presses down on a particular piston.
 This piston pushes oil through a hose to move the spool valve controlling a particular hydraulic ram.
 By moving different spools, you extend or retract different hydraulic pistons.
 In the next couple of sections, we'll look at the arrangement of these pistons, and see how their applied forces translate into fluid movement in the backhoe and loader.